Recipe & Directions

 eg, if you wish to brew 6 litres multiply this recipe by 3.

-Brewing Time: The time will vary depending on the amount of mother tea, the temperature, etc. It is more important to go by the taste of the tea, making sure it tastes like cider and the sugar has been changed over.
+The time will vary depending on the amount of mother tea, the temperature, etc. It is more important to go by the taste of the tea, making sure it tastes like cider and the sugar has been changed over.
 The first batch will take about 8-10 days.
 If you are diabetic or want to lose weight you may want to wait about 14 days.
 During colder months you will need to add a couple more days and you may need to purchase a heated base to control the temperature.
+Important Information:

-Continuous Fermentation: This method keeps the kombucha continually brewing in a jar.
+This method keeps the kombucha continually brewing in a jar.
 It allows you to dispense a daily amount and top up the mixture as you go as opposed to waiting for individual batches.
 After you have allowed the tea mixture to cool, pour it into your pottery jar.
 Add the mother tea and the kombucha culture.
 You will need a muslin cloth to cover the top of the jar and secure it with a rubber band to keep any insects from getting in.
 Allow it to brew for the desired time (see above).
 When ready dispense 10-30% of the tea and store the unused portion in the refrigerator.
-I would recommend taking only 10% of tea the first couple of times and add 10% of new tea to the jar.
+I would recommend taking only 10% of the tea the first couple of times and add 10% of new tea to the jar.
 The tea in the jar will become stronger after this, and you can add 30% of new tea to the brew each time.
-For example a 6 litre brew will produce 1.8 litres of kombucha a day.
+For example, a 6-litre brew will produce 1.8 litres of kombucha a day.
 Make sure you allow the new tea mixture to cool before adding.
 If you top up with new tea in the evening it will be ready by the next morning.
-If you are diabetic, or suffer from candida you will want to dispense the finished kombucha into bottle and allow to sit for a couple of nights before drinking
+If you are diabetic or suffer from candida you will want to dispense the finished kombucha into the bottle and allow to sit for a couple of nights before drinking

-Maintenance: The tap will need to be removed and cleaned out when it becomes blocked.
+The tap will need to be removed and cleaned out when it becomes blocked.
 Carefully remove the kombucha and tea.
 Remove the tap and flush with water.
 Clean the tap and jar and rinse thoroughly.
 Place the tea and kombucha back in the jar when finished.
-If you do need to replace your tap remember to use a food grade plastic tap as you do not want any metal to come into contact with the kombucha.
+If you do need to replace your tap remember to use a food-grade plastic tap as you do not want any metal to come into contact with the kombucha.

 Important Notes for Brewing Kombucha: